jbolcun1/Mentor-Project/README.md

 ## Contact a mentor
 Mentees can use the search and filter functions to look for a suitable mentor.

-You can enter an introductory email that will be sent to the mentor.
+They can enter an introductory email that will be sent to the mentor.

-As a mentee-driven scheme, it is your responsibility to initiate and maintain contact with your mentor.
+As a mentee-driven scheme, it is their responsibility to initiate and maintain contact with your mentor.

 ## Mentor Acceptance
-As a mentor, you can go to your dashboard and view the mentees who have expressed their interest in a mentorship.
+Mentors can go to their dashboard and view the mentees who have expressed their interest in a mentorship.

-You can click on ‘view more’ to see a description of the mentee and accept the invitation.
+They can click on ‘view more’ to see a description of the mentee and accept the invitation.

 ## Mentorship
 Once the mentee and mentor have started the mentorship, they will be able to see each others' emails to start